Community Wildlife Vegetable Garden

 The Community Wildlife Vegetable Garden is a core aspect of our work.
 We provide educational experiences and work placements for local children and offer volunteering opportunities for people who are seeking to manage mental health issues, reduce stress or spend more time outdoors.

-The garden was created from a 0.24 hectare (0.6 acres) rough piece of farmland, leased on a peppercorn rent from Green Farm.
-It was initially cleared by the farm’s pigs and developed with wildlife in mind; we never use chemicals on the land.
+The garden has been created from a 0.24 hectare (0.6 acres) rough piece of farmland, leased on a peppercorn rent from Green Farm.
+It was initially cleared by the farm’s pigs and developed with wildlife in mind; we never use chemicals on the land and now we have gone entirely no-dig.

 Throughout the year our staff and volunteers help us to grow a range of produce, which we sell at a weekly pop-up shop to raise much-needed funds.